octomix/josson/README.md

 #### 55. upperSnakeCase()

+Converts words in a String to upper snake case.

     ' Text  to__snake case '.upperSnakeCase() ==> "TEXT_TO_SNAKE_CASE"

     'camelToSnakeCase'.upperSnakeCase() ==> "CAMEL_TO_SNAKE_CASE"

 #### 56. camelSnakeCase()

+Converts words in a String to camel snake case.

     ' Text  to__snake case '.camelSnakeCase() ==> "Text_To_Snake_Case"

     'camelToSnakeCase'.camelSnakeCase() ==> "Camel_To_Snake_Case"

 #### 57. singleQuote() / quote() / q()

+Adds surrounding quotes with escape handling.

     'Peggy''s cat'.singleQuote() ==> "'Peggy''s cat'"